-- Efficient and consistent for large programs like All of Us
+- Efficient and consistent for large research groups, like All of Us

 - Smooth and reliable for smaller research groups

-- Low latency and nimble for method developers testing and iterating
+- Low latency and nimble for method developers who are testing and iterating on their tools

 Rawls takes the workflow specified in the WDL and asks Cromwell to run it.